CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 bash run_count_reads_1_30_24.sh </path/to/bam/files>
 ```
 The path to the BAM files is typically either the merged_downsampled_bamfiles/ (total experiment read counts) or the strands/ (per strand read count normalization)
-If you do not wish to do normalize your data relative to the read counts, please skip this step.
+If you do not wish to normalize your data relative to the read counts, please skip this step.